Yossioren/AttacksonImplementationsCourseBook/chapters/05_Low_Data_Complexity_Power_EM_2.md

 something that you can do by algorithms.
 It’s important to know that exploiting the power at conception characteristics does not have to be actually measuring the power.
 We saw last week that we can actually measure the power consumption with other methods.
-When Kotcher wrote his paper he announced three types of power analysis.
+When Kocher wrote his paper he announced three types of power analysis.
 One of them called Simple power analysis, the other one called differential power analysis.
 Let’s see the simple power analysis today.